 Do you remember that little metal table that used to reside in the townhouse guestroom?
 It was a wedding gift my Mummu received in the 1950s, and she gave it to me.
 It was originally black but then, with her permission, I painted it mint green:

 I didn’t fully love the colour – it was bordering on sage green – but it looked nice with the mint and aqua upholstered chair and so I left it as-is.

 The teal made the mint look super dull and drab – and its buddy, the Mingo chair, was displaced anyway.
 The paint had also seen some wear in the move, so a fresh coat of paint was in order.
 Because this little table will get the boot soon (our dresser dilemma has been solved!), I opted for a neutral colour so I can move it from room to room with ease.

 I decided white would be perfect for such a transient little table but then, on impulse, I decided a pearlized white would be even better – Rustoleum Pearl Mist looked nice on the cap.
 I hauled it over to the super awesome spray paint booth my in-laws have (winter spray painting!) and – ta da!

-It went on really, really sheer and the green continued to peek through, coat after coat.
-It still does, a little, but I don't mind that slight green tint.
+The green continued to peek through, coat after coat.
+It still does, a little, but I don’t mind that slight green tint.
 If I wanted a true pearl white, a white base coat would definitely be necessary because this paint is like a clear finish with some metallic sparkles in it.
-I Googled around, curious if the "mist" in the name indicates its sheerness and I'm just a total goof, but it seems other people have had issues with coverage too.
-On the plus side, this could add a really pretty shimmer to furniture without masking the colour - or it could help tone down a too-bright paint job.
-If you're tempted to try this paint, buy double what you would normally need for your project, or start with a white or cream base.
+I Googled around, curious if the “mist” in the name indicates its sheerness and I’m just a total goof, but it seems other people have had issues with coverage too.
+On the plus side, this could add a really pretty shimmer to furniture without masking the colour – or it could help tone down a too-bright paint job.
+If you’re tempted to try this paint, buy double what you would normally need for your project, or start with a white or cream base.